 ‘Last but not least, I enjoy the social aspect of my studies.
 A degree and research in Communication Disorders require contacts with different populations.’

-Maryam has so far made the most of her networking skills and works at the New Zealand Institute of Language, Brain and Behaviour as a research assistant.
+Maryam made the most of her networking skills during study and worked at the New Zealand Institute of Language, Brain and Behaviour as a research assistant.

-Maryam has found her adventuresome spirit key to settling into Kiwi culture.
+Maryam found her adventuresome spirit key to settling into Kiwi culture.